 In 2013, creation of the fund for sustainable community development in Sainte-Anne-de-Bellevue, managed by the environment committee

-Amount of $5000 this year, to be used as s Sustainable Projects.
+Amount of $5000 per year, to be used for sustainable projects.
 Fund with a maximum of $2500/project

 Residents, businesses, schools and organizations can apply for the funding to implement sustainable projects on the territory of Sainte-Anne-de-Bellevue

 The Environment Committee receives and reviews projects and the City Council approves selected projects and funding

 - Open to the citizens of Sainte-Anne-de-Bellevue as well as to any organization / business established in Sainte-Anne-de-Bellevue and neighboring schools serving students residing on its territory;